 Candidates for the health and exercise science program are not required to have a specific undergraduate major or minor.
 However, an undergraduate concentration in the sciences is preferred.
-Candidates for the program generally pursue research careers in exercise science (exercise physiology, biomechanics, or rehabilitation), and/or direct programs of exercise training or rehabilitation (YMCAs, corporate fitness programs, and cardiac rehabilitation).
+Candidates for the program generally pursue research careers in exercise science (e.g. exercise physiology, biomechanics, behavioral medicine, or rehabilitation), and/or careers in clinical exercise physiology, rehabilitation, or health behavior promotion (e.g., cardiac rehabilitation, YMCAs, and corporate fitness programs).
 The prerequisites for this program include course work in human anatomy, human physiology, physiology of exercise, and biomechanics.
 These courses should be completed before admission to the program.
 None of the prerequisites may apply toward the graduate degree.
-All students in the program are required to take the following courses: 660, 675, 715, 721, 733, 761, 763, 765, 783-784 and 791-792.
+All students in the program are required to take the following courses: 660, 675,

+715, 721, 733, 761, 763, 765, 783-784 and 791-792.
 Students can normally expect to spend two years in this program.
 The first year is devoted to required coursework and the identification of a thesis topic.
 The research and data collection for the thesis are usually completed in the second year.
 The second year also allows an opportunity for elective coursework outside the department.

-The Department of Health and Exercise Science supports the Healthy Exercise and Lifestyle Programs (HELPS), a chronic disease prevention program for the local community.
+The Department of Health and Exercise Science supports the Healthy Exercise and Lifestyle Programs (HELPS), a chronic disease prevention and management program for the local community.
 As part of the coursework in HES 761 and 765, graduate students serve an internship in HELPS to gain practical experience as clinical exercise specialists.
 After serving an internship with HELPS during the first academic year, each student will have the opportunity to be certified as an American College of Sports Medicine (ACSM) Clinical Exercise Physiologist.